Run an app in a web browser

 - Access to a supported web browser and operating system.

 - For canvas apps, see: System requirements, limits, and configuration values

 - For model-driven apps, see: Supported web browsers and mobile devices

 Find an app on the Home page

 The Home page may show several types of business apps, but you can find a specific app by typing part of its name in the search box.
 You can also filter the list to show only apps created by a specific source, such as PowerApps.
-To do this, click or tap Filter and then select the source.
+To do this, select Filter and then select the source.

 If you've recently installed the app, it might not immediately appear in the list of apps.
-Click or tap Sync to show all your apps.
+Select Sync to show all your apps.
 This process may take up to a minute.

 Run an app from a URL

 You can save an app's URL as a bookmark in your browser and run it by selecting the bookmark, or you can send a URL as a link through email.
 If someone else created an app and shared it with you in an email, you can run the app by selecting the link in the email.
 When running an app using a URL, you may be prompted to sign in using your Azure Active Directory credentials.